rdkcentral/rdkservices/RemoteActionMapping/doc/RemoteActionMappingPlugin.md

 <a name="method.getSingleKeyActionMapping"></a>
 ## *getSingleKeyActionMapping <sup>method</sup>*

-Returns the mapping of single action key.
+Returns the mapping for a single action key.

 ### Parameters